scds/text-analysis-2/visualize.md

 > Alternatively: if you wish to try the displaCy server, before running the script you will need to "free up" the localhost address so that the console can make use of it.
 You can stop the AirPlay Receiver process by going to System Preferences \> Sharing and uncheck "AirPlay Receiver" for as long as you need the displaCy server.
 Turn the AirPlay Receiver back on when you are done (if you use AirPlay).
 > ![](assets/img/5000-error)

-Instead of running the whole script, we will just run parts of it by selecting the relevant lines of code and using the shortcut key `F9`.
-Make sure to import displaCy (`from spacy import displacy`) before asking it to create a server (`displacy.serve(doc, style='ent')`)!
+Instead of running the whole script, we will again just run parts of it by selecting the relevant lines of code and using the shortcut key `F9`.
+Remember to run the code that imports displaCy (`from spacy import displacy`) before asking it to create a server (`displacy.serve(doc, style='ent')`) or you will get an error message.

 Wait until the console returns:

 > Using the 'ent' visualizer
 >